Introduction

 Introduction.

-1. Before having it towed, check that your vehicle has a threaded mount for the towing lug.
+1. Before having it towed, check that the vehicle has a threaded mount for the towing lug.
+The rear towing eye must be installed only into the intended mounting point.

-3. Otherwise, contact an authorized Volkswagen dealer or authorized Volkswagen Service Facility and have the vehicle taken away by a tow truck if necessary.
+3. If the mount cannot be accessed, if the cover cannot be removed without damage, or if the towing eye cannot be tightened securely, contact an authorized Volkswagen dealer or authorized Volkswagen Service Facility and have the vehicle taken away by a tow truck if necessary.

 The towing eye must always be kept in the vehicle ⇒